 A New Species of Shark?

-This discovery constituted not only a new species and genus (Megachasma pelagios) but also a new family within the order of Lamniformes (Megachasmidae).
+This discovery constituted a new species and genus (Megachasma pelagios) and a new family within the order of Lamniformes (Megachasmidae).

-They pointed out, however, that no other known shark has a jaw structure, snout, gill rakers (which are formed from dermal papillae), and dermal grooves on its fins like those found on the megamouth (see Table 1).
+They pointed out, however, that no other known shark has a jaw structure, snout, gill rakers (formed from dermal papillae), and dermal grooves on its fins like those found on the megamouth (see Table 1).